 Ka’ik (KAH-ick) are known as Easter cookies and are traditionally made during the Easter season.
-There are many versions of ka’ik, some biscuit-like and others bread-like.
-This recipe is the latter, which is fragrant with spices and subtly sweet; the little loaves here are filled with a mixture of dates and walnuts.
-I like to make some with the filling, and some without.
+There are many versions of ka’ik, some biscuit-like (see these) and others soft and donut-like (see this recipe), and still others bread-like.
+This recipe is the latter, which is fragrant with spices and subtly sweet.
 The ka’ik freezes well, or keep at room temperature covered tightly and eat within a couple of days.
 But there is nothing like ka'ik fresh from the oven.
 I'm proud to share beautiful ka'ik molds for sale at Maureen Abood Market here.

 - 1 tablespoon active dry yeast

 - 1 1/3 cups whole milk

 - 5 1/2 cups all-purpose unbleached flour

 - 1/2 teaspoon ground nutmeg